quidmonkey/namespacejs/README.md

 * `module(string, function)` - String specifies a namespace, function a closure.
 * `module(string, array, function)` - String specifies a namespace, array a list of strings which are dependencies to be injected, function a closure.
 * `registerModule(string, object)` - String specifies a namespace, object a module (or library) to store on the namespace.

-## Notes

-A sample demonstration is included in this repository.
-You can run it by opening index.html in a web browser and reviewing the console.

-NamespaceJS is a mere 615 bytes minified.